 When the queue is long and there are hungry customers waiting, your staff may feel a bit harried.
 They might rush through their transactions, forgetting to count change or blindly accepting bank notes without checking them.
 Accuracy can go out the window during these busy periods.

 To avoid this situation, encourage your employees to prioritize accuracy in every transaction.
-You could give a small bonus for having a balanced till or offer a monthly prize for the employee whose till is balanced most often.
+You could give a small bonus (from Software Advice) for having a balanced till or offer a monthly prize for the employee whose till is balanced most often.

 Don’t forget to encourage accuracy in the cash office as well.
 Cash attendants and managers should be just as vigilant when they’re handling cash.